Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Conclusion Future works

 \section{Conclusion \& Future works}

-In this study, we successfully optimize the retriever module with the causal LM objective in an end-to-end manner.
-The core innovation lies in the Grouped Cross-Attention (GCA), which makes relevance scores differentiable by using them to fuse information retrieved by the current chunk for next chunk prediction.
-Combined with Gumbel top-k sampling, this approach enables the pre-training of LMs on context lengths extending up to 64K tokens.
+In this study, we introduce a length-generalizable attention mechanism that maintains efficient long-range information access.
+Notably, it achieves perfect accuracy in passkey retrieval on 16M contexts—a first in the field.
+The core innovation lies in the Grouped Cross-Attention (GCA), which makes relevance scores learnable by using them to fuse information retrieved by the current chunk for next chunk prediction.
+Combined with Gumbel top-k sampling, this approach enables the pre-training of LMs efficiently on context lengths extending up to 64K tokens.

 In future work, we will explore self-supervised causal retrieval from vast amounts of tokens outside the context.
 Meanwhile, we will combine structured representations~\citep{DBLP:conf/iclr/HuZTW24,DBLP:conf/acl/HuJZWT24} to achieve multi-granular retrieval.